kyma-project/kyma/docs/service-brokers/helm-broker-service-classes/gcp-broker-provider/docs/plans-details.md

 2. The provisioning script checks if Secret exists in a given Namespace and downloads it.
    If Secret does not exist, the `sc` CLI is executed with the **--skip-gcp-integration** parameter (step 6).
 3. The script configures gcloud CLI basing on values from the Secret.
-4. [sc](https://github.com/kyma-incubator/k8s-service-catalog) CLI is used to remove GCP Broker from Kyma cluster.
+4. The script uses [sc](https://github.com/kyma-incubator/k8s-service-catalog) CLI to remove the GCP Broker from the Kyma cluster.
 5. `sc` CLI removes access keys from the Google Cloud Platform.

 ![GCP Broker Deprovisioning](assets/gcp-broker-deprovisioning.svg)